Graduate, Professional and Adult Council By-Laws

 The purpose of the Graduate, Professional and Adult Council (the Council) is to effectively represent all graduate, professional, and adult students of Loyola University Chicago (the University), to promote and encourage interaction among graduate students at the University, and to provide a cohesive voice for the entire professional, graduate, and adult student population within the larger student body at the University.
 This shall be done through activities including, but not limited to, correspondence with University administration, the sponsorship of social and service events, and participation with the University Senate.

-B. All divisions and schools shall have two seats.
+B. All Schools and Institutes shall have two seats.

 C. Each member of the Council’s constituents shall be defined as the population of students enrolled in a program within the Institute or School said member represents.